Boston Harbor cruise ship loses control, strikes several boats

 “It actually backed into us,” he said.
 “It pushed both boats back about 100 feet into the moorings.”

-Don Symington, the owner boat rental business on the harbor, heard the Odyssey’s horn sound five times as it traveled through the water in reverse.
+Don Symington, the owner of a boat rental business on the harbor, heard the Odyssey’s horn sound five times as it traveled through the water in reverse.

 The party went on as planned after the ship returned to the dock, officials added.